-In the early 1950s, he recognized correctly that red meat is associated with increased risk for heart attacks and diabetes.
-He spent many years trying to prove that the culprit was saturated fat, but more recent research shows that other components of meat are more likely to be responsible for the association with heart attacks.
-Even though some of his theories have been discredited, he helped to prolong many lives by showing that:
+Keys recognized correctly that red meat is associated with increased risk for heart attacks and diabetes, and he spent many years trying to prove that the culprit was saturated fat, but more recent research shows that other components that come from meat, such as Neu5gc or TMAO, may be responsible for the association with heart attacks.
+Even though some of his theories have been discredited, Keys showed that:

-• high blood pressure and high cholesterol can predict susceptibility for heart attacks,
+• high blood pressure and high cholesterol increase risk for heart attacks

 • eating less meat and taking in fewer calories help to prevent heart attacks,

-• the traditional Mediterranean diet (high in plants and fish) helps to prevent heart attacks, and
+• traditional Mediterranean diets help to prevent heart attacks, and

-Ancel Benjamin Keys was born on January 26, 1904 and died on November 20, 2004.
+Ancel Keys was born in Colorado Springs on January 26, 1904.
 He hated high school, so he ran away from his home in California to Arizona, where he found work shoveling bat guano out of caves and putting it in bags to be sold as fertilizer.
 He decided that school was better than shoveling bat manure, so he enrolled at the University of California at Berkeley.
 He went on to receive a PhD in biology from UC at the Scripps Institute in La Jolla CA. In 1935, he organized an expedition to the Andes mountains to study how living in the oxygen sparse air at 20,000 feet affects humans.